david-bogdan-r/ARTEM/README.md

         and query residues lacking the 5-atom representation specified.
         The user can specify custom atom representations of any residues via editing the lib/nar.py text file.

+    trim=BOOL [DEFAULT: trim=None]
+    	When specified, for each subset of mutually closest residues ARTEM will iteratively remove residues with the worst per-residue RMSD from the subset one by one with the following re-superpositioning based on the remaining residues of the subset until the specified thresholds for rmsdmax, rmsdsizemax, resrmsdmax are reached or the subset size is less than sizemin.

     threads=INT [DEFAULT: threads=1]
         Number of CPUs to use.
 ARTEM multiprocessing is available only for UNIX-like systems.